Ricardo Azziz: Georgia: 2010–2015

-California, New York and ASRM: since 2015
+Since 2015

 After leaving Augusta, Azziz joined the Pullias Center for Higher Education in the Rossier School of Education at the University of Southern California as a visiting scholar.

 He served as Chief Officer of Academic Health and Hospital Affairs for the State University of New York (SUNY) until 2019.

-Azziz was named in July 2019 to serve as the Chief Executive Officer of the American Society for Reproductive Medicine (ASRM) beginning in January 2020.
+Azziz served as the chief executive officer of the American Society for Reproductive Medicine (ASRM) beginning in January 2020 to June 2021.

 Memberships and other professional affiliations

 Azziz is a fellow of the American College of Surgeons and the American College of Obstetricians and Gynecologists.
 He was a president of the Pennsylvania State College of Medicine Alumni Society.

 Azziz helped initiate the creation of an international nonprofit organization, the Androgen Excess and Polycystic Ovary Syndrome Society, and in 2002 was named the founding executive director.
 As of 2019, he served as the senior executive director.

 In 2005 Azziz was appointed by then Governor Arnold Schwarzenegger to the Independent Citizens Oversight Committee, the regulatory body for the California Institute of Regenerative Medicine.
 He was appointed in 2017 by New York Governor Andrew Cuomo to lead the SUNY Hispanic Leadership Institute, and has advocated for furthering diversity and inclusion in higher education.